PHOTOS: Brooke Burton Photography

 World Premiere

-A play about the 1953 American coup in Iran.
+A political thriller about the 1953 CIA-backed coup that reshaped Iran.
 A comedy.
 Until it isn’t.

 “This is the story of friendship.
 Of how I got a new job.
 A story of love and balance and time.
 And the smallest of chances.”